 Try practice tests and read more information on logical reasoning tests here.

-Deductive Reasoning: Scales LST Test
+Deductive Reasoning: Cut-e Scales LST Test

-The Scales LST test assesses a candidate’s deductive logical thinking.
-The scored test duration is 6 minutes, with an additional 8 minutes provided at the start to read the instructions, become accustomed to the interface and complete a practice question.
+The Scales LST test assesses a candidate's deductive logical thinking.
+The scored test duration is 6 minutes, with an additional 8 minutes provided at the start to read the instructions, become accustomed to the interface, and complete a practice question.
 You should use the allocated time to complete as many tasks as possible.

 During the test, you will be presented with a grid featuring up to 5 different objects, as well as a question mark.
 The task is to work out which symbol should occupy that space.
 Each object can only appear once in each column and row.

 To help with the deduction process, you can fill in the rest of the grid by hovering over each empty square and selecting a symbol from the options that appear.
 The more cells you fill in correctly, the clearer the final answer will become.
-Bear in mind, though, you don’t need to complete the entire grid, only enough squares to be able to settle upon the correct answer to the problem.
+Bear in mind, though, that you don't need to complete the entire grid, only enough squares to be able to settle upon the correct answer to the problem.

 More information and practice tests can be found on this deductive reasoning test resource.